buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcFillAreaStyleTiles.md

 { .change-ifc2x4}
 > IFC4 CHANGE The data type has been changed to _IfcStyledItem_.

-> NOTE  Only _IfcStyleItem_'s that refer to a compatible geometric representation item and presentation style shall be used.
+> NOTE  Only _IfcStyledItem_'s that refer to a compatible geometric representation item and presentation style shall be used.

 ### TilingScale
 The scale factor applied to each tile as it is placed in the annotation fill area.